8th-seeded Memphis beats No. 1-seeded Jazz in series opener

 The Grizzlies missed 14 straight shots over a seven-minute stretch spanning the first and second quarters.
 It opened the door for Utah’s 15-0 run, highlighted by back-to-back baskets by Gobert for a 29-17 lead.

-Memphis answered with a 31-7 run, starting late in the second quarter and went ahead 53-43 early in the third.
+Memphis answered with a 31-7 run, starting late in the second quarter, and went ahead 53-43 early in the third.
 Brooks and Morant combined for six baskets and 17 points to fuel the spurt.

-“I thought we had great attention to detail on both ends of the floor,” Grizzlies coach Taylor Jenkins said.
+“I don’t think they took us lightly,” Anderson said.
+“They threw some punches.
+We threw some punches.
+We went out and won the game.”

 TIP INS